sagemath/trac_to_gh/Issue 2602.md

 # Issue 2602: plot_vector_field docs are unnecessarily complicated (and use the slow lambda functions!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2602

 Original creator: jason